 Impaired Driving

 “Alcohol, prescription drugs, marijuana, or any combination of impairing substances can affect your safe decision-making and driving ability.
 Buzzed driving is drunk driving,” said Major Jeff Nigbur with the Utah Highway Patrol.
-“Significant law enforcement efforts will occur throughout the state on St. Patrick’s Day weekend to deter and detect impaired drivers.
-35 Police agencies will work over 180 additional DUI overtime enforcement shifts statewide from March 15th-17th.”
-Shifts are funded by federal grants through the Utah Highway Safety Office.
+“Significant law enforcement efforts will occur throughout the state throughout the holiday season to deter and detect impaired drivers.
+Additional enforcement shifts are funded by federal grants through the Utah Highway Safety Office.
 Learn more at drivesober.utah.gov.
-The high-visibility enforcement and DUI safety messages will run paid ads in English and Spanish on Meta, Google, and Amazon.
+The high-visibility enforcement and DUI safety messages will run on outdoor billboards, and paid ads in English and Spanish in local bars and restaurants, and on Facebook, Instagram, and Google.

 Impaired Driving Facts: